xwertx/academy-test/README.md

 Test tasks:

 1. Please add an age column to the User model - do not change spec tests - all should pass.
 Tip: you need to change not only the model but also add new registration controller and modify some of the views files.
+Some useful links: https://github.com/plataformatec/devise#strong-parameters or http://www.peoplecancode.com/tutorials/adding-custom-fields-to-devise
 2. Please route users page (/users) to /all_users.
 Try to write a spec (test) for it.
 3. Create completely new resource representing cities with name (eg. London) and short_name (eg. Ld) fields in it (model City, cities_controller.rb etc.).
 Add simple CRUD for it to the main app (similar to existing one for users).
 Write simple unit specs for it.
 4. Add city_id as a new field to the users - this task is very similar to the first one.
 5. Add pagination gem to the project - for users or cities (pick one).
 Suggested one: https://github.com/mislav/will_paginate.
 6. Add few cities to the seed file and make sure it's working when invoking rake db:seed.
 7. Call browser's alert window with current logged-in user's name via Javascript when visits main page (please do that via Coffeescript).

 Few words about the stack: